 Not engaging with your talent pipeline or ignoring engagement is a big deterrent for candidates.
 Who doesn’t want to know that they are being considered for future openings?
 Incorporating good communication practices shows you value the people you’re putting in your talent pipeline.
 For external candidates who are passively looking, this practice helps keep your company top-of-mind if they eventually re-enter the job market.

 A strong talent pipeline is not static.
 The skills and competencies that are most valuable to your business today could be entirely different just one year from now.
 In the same way that your greater people strategy should evolve alongside the needs of your business, so does the way you approach managing a talent pipeline.

-Here are some tactics that will help you do this effectively:
+Here are some talent pipeline management tactics that will help you do this effectively:

 Align your talent pipeline strategy with broader business goals

 Deciding which candidates enter your talent pipeline depends on a variety of factors that are unique to your business, but one thing holds true for nearly every company: the talent within your pipeline should always be driven by organizational objectives.

 For example, let’s say your organization is rolling out a company-wide software migration next year.
 Do you have the right people in place to pull this off?
 If not, are there candidates in your talent pipeline who can rise to the challenge — or could do so with some strategic training and upskilling?

 As you review and forecast your business goals for the next few years, fill your pool with candidates who have the learning potential or expertise to match your needs.
 If your company is prioritizing improving diversity within leadership, make sure your pipeline reflects the diversity you want to see among management as well.